 Let us assume you are developing a new mobile application to serve your customers better.
-You can use the private cloud to execute key research and development activities and public cloud for testing and quality assurance.
+You can use the private cloud to execute key research and development activities and the public cloud for testing and quality assurance.
 And, since the cloud provides you with virtually unlimited resources, you can concurrently develop and test multiple applications.
 All this speeds up the deployment process and improves the time-to-market.

 Prepare better for a Disaster:

 Disaster recovery is one of the key benefits of deploying a hybrid cloud environment.
-In the absence of a viable cloud solution, disaster recovery is often expensive and resources-heavy.
+In the absence of a viable cloud solution, disaster recovery is often expensive and resource-heavy.
 With hybrid cloud providers in place, you plan better for a disaster while availing cost benefits.

 A hybrid cloud strategy ensures your business is safeguarded against failure at a physical location, which can either be yours or that of your service provider.
-When you back up data on the cloud, it is available even in the face of a natural disaster, technical failure or human error.
+When you back up data on the cloud, it is available even in the face of a natural disaster, technical failure, or human error.
 For this reason, many enterprises have begun using multiple public cloud platforms to mitigate risk.

 Improve Cash Flow:

-These days, companies tend to over strain their IT budget as their infrastructure needs escalate.
+These days, companies tend to overstrain their IT budget as their infrastructure needs escalate.
 A hybrid cloud is ideal for businesses that fail to accommodate the growing user demand with their on-premise infrastructure.
 Hybrid cloud providers allow businesses to rent additional capacity from a public cloud when they need it instead of investing capital in expanding their data centers.
 This helps them augment and regulate cash flow.